HSF/hsf.github.io/organization/_posts/2022/2022-03-31-coordination.md

 ### Talks

-Graeme and Alessandra gave a talks at the [SWIFT-HEP workshop](https://indico.cern.ch/event/1127798) last week - thanks for comments and improvements.
+Graeme and Alessandra gave talks at the [SWIFT-HEP workshop](https://indico.cern.ch/event/1127798) last week - thanks for comments and improvements.

 ## Working Group Updates

 ### Data Analysis

-- Final modifications to Metadata paper ongoing - will re-circulate to proponents
+- Final modifications to [Metadata paper](https://arxiv.org/abs/2203.00463) ongoing - will re-circulate to proponents
 - Discussing having a meeting on the 12th April focussing on Systematics

 ### Detector Simulation